Sushanthrao2001/About_me/README.md

 # 👋 Hi there, I’m Sushanth
 - 💡  I like to explore new technologies and develop software solutions and quick hacks.
-- 👀 I am a hard working engineering graduate specialised in cse with an overall cgpa of 9.3 .
+- 👀 I am curretly pursuing B.Tech specialised in computer science with an overall cgpa of 9.3 .
 - 🌱 I’m currently working on developing android applications and websites which were responsive.
 - 💞️ I’m looking to collaborate with any Open - Source android projects and intrested in doing internships to specialiese my skills in the work.
-- 📫 You can interact with me over email or with pull requests.
+- 📫 You can interact with me over email at sushanthrao2001@gmail.com I'll try to respond as soon as I can.

 <!---
 Sushanthrao2001/Sushanthrao2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.